 This week 23andMe will begin surveying its members to study the biology of sexual orientation.

 23andMe’s unique approach compares genetic data from customers with data from their responses to surveys.
-This has led to discoveries of genetic associations with common traits as well as important insights into more serious conditions like Parkinson’s disease.
+This has led to discoveries of genetic associations with common traits.
+It also allows researchers to find important insights into more serious conditions like Parkinson’s disease.

-Our customers have participated enthusiastically in these research efforts submitting more than 35 million responses to surveys with topics as diverse as male fertility, eye color, and reactions to various medications.
-Customers also have great suggestions for research – and the most common request by far is for 23andMe to look at the genetics behind sexual orientation.
+Our customers have participated enthusiastically in these research efforts.
+They submitted more than 35 million responses to surveys with topics as diverse as male fertility, eye color, and reactions to various medications.
+Customers also have great suggestions for research.
+The most common request by far is for 23andMe to look at the genetics behind sexual orientation.

-We won’t be the first to look into the topic, but it will be one of the very few genome-wide association studies of sexual orientation ever attempted.
-In developing the study we worked with multiple Lesbian, Gay, Bisexual and Transgender organizations to review our survey questions and help ensure that our research is conducted in an informed and sensitive manner.
+We won’t be the first to look into the topic.
+However it will be one of the very few genome-wide association studies of sexual orientation ever attempted.
+In developing the study we worked with multiple Lesbian, Gay, Bisexual and Transgender organizations.
+We asked that those groups review our survey questions.
+The groups also helped ensure that our research is conducted in an informed and sensitive manner.

 To date heritability studies of identical and non-identical twins have suggested that sexual orientation is the product of both genetic and environmental factors.
 A number of linkage studies have also pointed at a possible role for candidate genes located on the X chromosome.

 But the strength of that evidence is limited due to conflicting reports and the small sample sizes of those studies.
-We hope that our work will clarify some of the questions surrounding the possible genetic and biological underpinnings of sexual orientation.
+We hope that our work she light on the possible genetic underpinnings of sexual orientation.

 Regardless of your sexual orientation, you can participate by taking this survey here.